-RCV and STAR have a lot in common: Only one election is needed, primaries are optional, voters have more voice.
+Ranked Choice Voting and STAR have a lot in common: Only one election is needed, primaries are optional in most cases, voters have more voice.
 Both are user friendly.
 Both can be used for single winner, multi-winner, or proportional representation elections ...

 … That said, there are significant differences.

 Technically "Ranked Choice Voting" or RCV is an umbrella term for any number of ranked ballot voting methods, however in practice RCV is Instant Runoff Voting, the method discussed below.

 Does the voting method give some types of voters or candidates an unfair advantage?
 Does it provide an equally weighted vote and thereby comply with the fundamental principle of 'One Person, One Vote'?

 The U.S. Supreme Court has found unequivocally that 'One Person, One Vote' requires that "each vote be given as much weight as any other vote."
 Put simply, our very notion of democracy requires that the voters and the candidates are on an even playing field in every election, and every proposed reform should be scrutinized through this lens.